frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 After switching on the TV:
 	say "Cooking show on the Food Network is on.
 Maybe you shouldn't be watching TV right now."

-A bag of flour is a thing.
+A bag of flour is an edible thing.
 The left throw pillow is a thing on the couch.
 The description is "This isn't a throw pillow [if the player is carrying a bag of sugar] either![otherwise]at all![end if]
 It's actually a bag of flour!"
 After examining the left throw pillow:
 	now the left throw pillow is nowhere;